mtefagh/sparseQFCA.jl/README.md

 * `certificates`: the fictitious metabolites for the **sparse positive certificates**
 * `blocked`: the boolean vector with trues corresponding to the **blocked reactions**
 * `fctable`: the resulting **flux coupling matrix**

+## Quick Start
+To get started, see [this Jupyter notebook](https://nbviewer.jupyter.org/github/mtefagh/sparseQFCA/blob/master/sparseQFCA.ipynb) for a demonstration on how to use the sparseQFCA package.
+The example data files `S.csv` and `rev.csv` are extracted from the [core *E. coli* model](http://systemsbiology.ucsd.edu/Downloads/EcoliCore).

 ## License
 sparseQFCA is distributed under the [GNU General Public License v3.0](http://www.gnu.org/copyleft/gpl.html).